By Michael Lanza

 By that point on our trip, though, uncontrolled outbursts of awe were occurring several times a day.
 That’s what it’s like to backpack the Teton Crest Trail.

-At the end of August—in many ways, an ideal time to hike there—three friends and I backpacked a 36-mile traverse of Grand Teton National Park, mostly on the Teton Crest Trail.
-While I’ve backpacked it several times now, it was the first time all three of them had hiked the TCT.
+Three friends and I backpacked a 36-mile traverse of Grand Teton National Park, mostly on the Teton Crest Trail, in late August—in many ways, an ideal time to hike there.
+While I’ve backpacked the TCT several times now, it was the first time for all three of them.

 Seeing the reactions of these friends—every one of them very experienced backpackers who’ve taken numerous trips with me—to the scenery along this classic trek, reaffirmed my opinion that few multi-day hikes offer so much grandeur almost every step of way like the Teton Crest Trail.
-But I’ll let the photos here make that case for me.
+But I’ll let the photos in this story make that case.